If you want to incorporate the physical and emotional benefits of aromatherapy into a massage session, you may wonder

 - Tie: Grapefruit or Lemon

-I cannot imagine the flack I would receive if I left lavender off the list.
-I imagine myself being blacklisted from the aromatherapy massage community.
-I almost left it off intentionally, just for fun.
-However, it is too valuable to even joke around about; it is that good.
+Imagine the flack I would receive if I left lavender off the list.
+I would be blacklisted from the aromatherapy massage community.
+Honestly, I almost left it off intentionally, just for fun.
+However, it is too valuable to even joke around about.
+Lavender is incredibly powerful.

 Lavender is an adaptogenic/balancing oil; it does what the body needs it to do.
 It is very effective for pain relief, insomnia (that is how I dropped chamomile from the list), and stress.

 Most clients have a “take or leave it” attitude about lavender, so it is definitely not everyone’s cup of tea.
-Make sure you buy true lavender and not spike lavender, lavandin, or lavender fragrance (Not even in the same ballpark!).
+Make sure you buy true lavender and not spike lavender, lavandin, or lavender fragrance (which is not even in the same ballpark!).

 Honestly, I can say mandarin is one of my favorite essential oils.
 It has a subtle floral aroma for a citrus oil (less sweet than tangerine).
-It is extremely gentle and very reasonably priced.
+This particular oil is extremely gentle and very reasonably priced.
 It is not as therapeutic as neroli or petitgrain, but a great substitute considering the price of neroli.

 Mandarin may useful for scar tissue, anxiety, or insomnia.
 It is gentle enough to use with children, or just for adding a light, citrus aroma to a blend.